grahamstark/referendums/bes/docs/brexit_vs_indie.md

 whole [^FN4], and (3) just uses people living in Scotland.
 The rows summarise the effect of one variable on the vote.
-The green up-arrows '<span class='positive_strong'>&#x21c8; </span>', '<span class='positive_med'>&#x2191;</span>' and '<span class='positive_weak'>&#x21e1;</span>' indicate things that have a significant *positive* effect on a 'Yes' (or 'Exit'), vote, from the strongest to the weakest.
+The green up-arrows '<span class='positive_strong'>&#x21c8; </span>', '<span class='positive_med'>&#x2191;</span>' and '<span class='positive_weak'>&#x21e1;</span>' indicate things that have a significant *positive* effect on a 'Yes' (or 'Leave'), vote, from the strongest to the weakest.
 Likewise the red down arrows '<span class='negative_strong'>&#x21ca;</span>', '<span class='negative_med'>&#x2193;</span>' and '<span class='negative_weak'>&#x21e3;</span>' signify negative effects [^FNSIG].
 Variables that don't appear significant are indicated with '<span class='nonsig'>&#x25CF;</span>'.
 Although my models do a good job of capturing how the votes